DiaUdeshi/Emotion-Detection-From-Text/README.md

 # Emotion-Detection-From-Text
 This repository contains Python scripts for performing emotion detection using text data.
 Emotion detection is a natural language processing (NLP) task that involves identifying and categorizing emotions expressed in textual data.
+The pic.png file contains the accuracy score for multiple techniques.

 ## Dataset
 The dataset used for emotion detection consists of three CSV files: